daymxn/rbxts-expect/.changeset/lucky-pans-talk.md

 "@rbxts/expect": patch
 ---

-Adds support for the `some` matcher
+Added support for the `some` matcher